AugmentedDesignLab/ScenarioQA/README.md

 ### Scenario Creation
 A very simple call to guidance using or modifying this scenario will generate high-quality detailed scenarios that can be used within the scope of this project.
 ```
-// Generate a scenario where a car crash occurred at an intersection between a car and a bike.
+PROMPT: Generate a scenario where a car crash occurred at an intersection between a car and a bike.
 The car was taking a right
-// at an intersection when the traffic light was red, however, the car did not check its blindspot and crashed into the
+at an intersection when the traffic light was red, however, the car did not check its blindspot and crashed into the
-// cyclist.
+cyclist.
 Provide details about the car, the cyclist, the type of road, and the weather.
 ```

 ## LiteLLM
-Additional directions can be found on the official [LiteLLM website] (https://github.com/BerriAI/litellm).
+Additional directions can be found on the official [LiteLLM website](https://github.com/BerriAI/litellm).
 1. Install Dependencies:
    ```
    pip install Flask